Signet Essay Contest

 375 Hudson Street, New York, NY 10014

-The title for the 21st Annual Signet Classics Essay Contest will be The Tempest by William Shakespeare.
-Essay topics will be posted on our website after July 2016.
+The title for the 22nd Annual Signet Classics Essay Contest will be Incidents in the Life of Slave Girl by Harriet Jacobs.
+Essay topics will be posted on our website after July 2017.